 The Position Based model offers the ability to customize how different touchpoints are credited based on where they occurred in the customer lifecycle.
 The Position Based model allows you to assign how much credit is allocated to the first touchpoint, how much credit is linearly attributed to all middle touches, and how much credit is allocated to the last touchpoint.
 By default, Heap assigns a 40/20/40 distribution to the position-based model, though you can select any custom weighting, as long as it adds up to 100%.

-Last but not least, for all Influence queries, you’ll need to provide a date range that defines when the conversion goal of interest occurred.
+Last but not least, for all influence charts, you’ll need to set a date range that defines when the conversion goal of interest occurred.
 You can specify any time period of interest, similar to other date range selections in Heap.